dafnifacility/cli/docs/dafni_cli.md

     --version-message "Initial version"
 ```

-This then creates a file named `dataset_metadata.json` containing your given parameters which can then be used during the upload.
+This creates a file named `dataset_metadata.json` containing your given parameters which can then be used during the upload.

 You may also write this file directly following the schema found [here](https://github.com/dafnifacility/metadata-schema/blob/main/metadata_schema_for_upload.json).
 If you are following this approach you may find it useful to view the existing json metadata for datasets that have already been uploaded.
 You may view this using `dafni get dataset <version_id> --json`.